Coronavirus Relief for Small Businesses: Six Ways to Get Help

 4. Coronavirus help for small business through crowdfunding

-Fundraising for coronavirus expenses can be a lifeline when your business is struggling during the COVID-19 outbreak.
+Fundraising for coronavirus expenses can be a lifeline when your business is struggling during the COVID-19 pandemic.
 While grants, loans, and stimulus measures can help greatly, it can take weeks—and even months—to receive that type of assistance.
 But with crowdfunding, you’re able to receive emergency financial assistance immediately.

 Many people who are financially secure are now looking to help those affected by COVID-19—and crowdfunding gives them a way to easily do that.
 Your customers want to show their support and lend a hand to their favorite local business, but they may not know how.
 With online fundraising, loyal customers have an actionable way to step up and help you when you and your business need it most.